Product Rendering using Yafray via Blender 3D

 Yafray is a free high quality raytracer.
 It is capable of producing photo-realistic renderings.
 For rendering of product and industrial design concepts, it is quite good for churning out photo-real outputs.
+The principle of product rendering is somewhat similar to that of product photography.

 I use Yafray via Blender 3D.
 Installation of Yafray is quite straightforward.
 Simply download it from its main site at yafray.org and run the installation file.